ualib/agda-algebras/glossary.rst

       (Note: A faithful functor need not be injective on morphisms.)

+    field
+      A field is a commutative :term:`division ring`.

     finite ordinals
       The category :math:`\mathrm{Ord}_{\mathrm{fin}}` of **finite ordinals** (also called the **simplex category** :math:`\Delta`) has :math:`\underline n = \{0, 1, \dots, n-1\}` for objects (for each :math:`n ∈ ℕ`) and :math:`f : \underline n → \underline m` :term:`monotone functions <monotone function>` for morphisms.